imihnea/dycbackend/README.md

                   => 2FA, connections
                => Closed Deals
                   => Sold, expired, deactivated status
-               => Purchases
-                  => Query purchased by author

       Index
                => Get products from the database

-      Validation where input!!!
       Categories => Add more in future
       Register => Add recaptcha to avoid spam
       Contact => Add recaptcha to avoid spam